transferwise/pipelinewise/docs/connectors/taps/mysql.rst

 Next, you’ll create a dedicated database user for PipelineWise.
 The user needs to have:

-    * ``SELECT`` privileges on the database and every table that you want to replicate.
+    * ``SELECT`` privileges on the database and every table that you want to reproduce.

-    *  If using :ref:`log_based`, you'll also need to grant ``REPLICATION CLIENT`` and ``REPLICATION SLAVE`` privileges.
+    *  If using :ref:`log_based`, you'll also need to grant ``REPRODUCTION CLIENT`` and ``REPRODUCTION SLAVE`` privileges.

-Configuring what to replicate
+Configuring what to reproduce
 '''''''''''''''''''''''''''''

 PipelineWise configures every tap with a common structured YAML file format.
-A sample YAML for MySQL replication can be generated into a project directory by following the steps in the :ref:`generating_pipelines` section.
+A sample YAML for MySQL reproduction can be generated into a project directory by following the steps in the :ref:`generating_pipelines` section.

 Example YAML for ``tap-mysql``: